Raghavendra15/Bayesian_Hunting-Search_and_Destroy/README.md

 balancing both achieving a goal and collecting new information.
 Additionally, this project stresses the importance of formulation and representation.
 There are a number of roughly equivalent ways to express and solve this problem.
-But we will resort to Bayesian update, Where we factor new information to update our prior beliefs about the system.
+But we will resort to Bayesian update, Where we factor new information as we search along to update our prior beliefs about the system.